Search for:

 Installation and Checkout

-For each phase of a software project, CSP defines activities in seven functional categories:
+For each phase of a software project, CSP defines activities in functional categories:

 Project Management